Quality manufacturing, design and performance

 Linearity of dilution

 Linearity is defined relative to the calculated amount of analyte based on the standard curve.
 The final calculated concentration for an analyte in a sample should be the same for any dilution that falls within the quantitative range of the assay.
 A well-developed immunoassay kit minimizes the potential effects of various sample matrices and other factors that may interfere.
 Linearity-of-dilution validation experiments provide information about the precision of results for samples tested at various dilution levels.
 Linearity of dilution is tested for each validated sample type and is considered to be good if results are 70–130% of the expected concentration for each dilution.
-Linearity is important for accurate measurement of analyte concentration across the assay’s dynamic range.
+Linearity is important for accurate measurement of analyte concentration across the assay’s dynamic range and can be calculated using the formula:

 Linearity of dilution for a particular sample type is typically represented as shown in the table below.
-In this example, our c-Myc (total) ELISA Kit, Human (Cat.
-No. KHO2041) was evaluated using HeLa cell lysates.
-HeLa cell lysate was diluted in the kit’s diluent buffer across the dynamic range of the assay.
+In this example, Invitrogen c-Myc (Total) Human ELISA Kit was evaluated using HeLa cell lysates.
+HeLa cell lysate was diluted in Standard Dilution Buffer provided with the kit across the dynamic range of the assay.
 The measured versus expected values show good assay linearity and no significant interference from sample matrices.

-HeLa cells were grown in DMEM (Cat.
-No. 10313021) containing 10% fetal bovine serum at 37°C, lysed with Cell Extraction Buffer, and sonicated.
-This lysate was diluted in Standard Diluent Buffer over the range of the assay and measured for c-Myc (total).
+HeLa cells were grown in DMEM containing 10% Fetal Bovine Serum (FBS) at 37°C, lysed with Cell Extraction Buffer, and sonicated.
+This lysate was diluted in Standard Dilution Buffer over the range of the assay and measured for c-Myc (total).
 Linear regression analysis of assay results versus the expected concentration yielded a correlation coefficient of 0.99.

 Cell lysate